JakePember/Sym-Crypt/README.md

 REQUIREMENTS
 ------------
-QTrader has been developed on Python 3.8.
+Sym-Crypt has been developed on Python 3.8.
 If you do not have Python installed you may download it from their [home page](https://www.python.org/downloads/).

 If you choose to run the docker container of Sym-Crypt, you will have to download